2 Map Neighborhoods

 In modern spatial epidemiology, associations must never be taken at face value.
 For example, we know that it is not “race” but “racism” that drives multiple health disparities – simply looking at a specific racial/ethnic group is not enough.
 Thus exploring multiple variables and nurturing a curiosity to understand these complex intersections will support knowledge discovery.

-2.8 Write Data
+2.8 Data

 We’re done!
 Well… not so fast.
 Let’s save the data so we don’t have to run the codebook again to access the data.
 Here, we’ll save as a geojson